libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 ## Overview

-This document discribes an imporvement on the stream multiplexer negotiation process.
+This document describes an improvement on the stream multiplexer negotiation process.
 The goal of the improvement is to reduce the number of RTTs that takes to negotiate the stream multiplexer for a transport that does not natively support stream multiplexing.
 The solution relies on the ability of the security